h4mmad/billeasy/README.md

 7. Assume rating given is whole number (ex.
 4/5)

+8. Users are allowed to update and delete their own review for a book, this is checked using reviews.user_id and request.userId

 ### Todos

 - [ ] Set up custom error handler with Posgress specific codes (ex.
 2305) and other